Knowing Me, Knowing You

 "Knowing Me, Knowing You" is a song recorded by Swedish pop group ABBA, released in February 1977 as the third single from the group's fourth album, Arrival (1976).
 It was written by Benny Andersson, Björn Ulvaeus and Stig Anderson, with Anni-Frid Lyngstad singing the lead vocals.
-During recording sessions, it had the working titles of "Ring It In" and "Number 1, Number 1".

 Background

-"Knowing Me, Knowing You" was recorded in 1976 at the Metronome studio in Stockholm and was released as a single in February 1977, becoming one of the group's more successful hits.
-The B-side was "Happy Hawaii", an arrangement of another ABBA song, "Why Did It Have to Be Me?", but with a different lead vocalist and lyrics.
+"Knowing Me, Knowing You" was recorded in 1976 at the Metronome Studios in Stockholm and was released as a single in February 1977, becoming one of the group's more successful hits.
+The B-side, "Happy Hawaii", was an early version of another ABBA song, "Why Did It Have to Be Me?", with a different lead vocalist and lyrics.

 "Knowing Me, Knowing You" was one of the early ABBA songs to deal with the break-up of a relationship.
 It predates the divorces of the ABBA members as well as further break-up songs to come: "The Winner Takes It All", "One of Us" and "When All Is Said and Done".
-Group member Benny Andersson named "Knowing Me, Knowing You" as one of ABBA's best recordings in a 2004 interview, along with "Dancing Queen", "The Winner Takes It All" and "When I Kissed the Teacher".

 "Conociéndome, Conociéndote" is the Spanish-language version of the song.
-It was included in the compilation Oro: Grandes Éxitos released in 1993 and Gracias Por La Música released in 1980.
+It was included on the compilations Gracias Por La Música in 1980 Oro: Grandes Éxitos in 1993.